 For example, an overscale situation arises when the ship approaches a scale boundary from a larger to a smaller scale ENC, typically when leaving harbour.
 In combining data from the large scale and the small scale ENCs to generate a display at the larger scale, the ECDIS will have "grossly enlarged" the small scale data.

-In addition to drawing the scale boundaries, the "grossly overscale" part of the display must be identified with area fill OVERSC01, as illustrated in Figure 1.
+The "grossly overscale" part of the display must be identified with area fill OVERSC01, as illustrated in Figure 1.